 Mail is much more important than many parents or relatives realize.
 Care packages are a great way to show your son or daughter you are thinking of them while they are at Training Camp.
 Contents of care packages can include favorite candy, chips, snacks, etc.

 Try not to send large items.
 Students have limited room in their packs, in addition to a weight allowance.
 Care packages are a great low-cost way for relatives or friends to bless and encourage your son or daughter.
 Make sure you send any letters or packages in time!
 (Training Camp tear down begins June 30th, and anything that arrives that day or afterward will be returned by the post office.)

 When mailing items to Training Camp, please mail to:

 W4797 State Rd 33

 We cannot guarantee that letters, and particularly packages, will get to their intended destination.
 Letters usually arrive, but packages often never arrive at all.
 So we are asking that you do not send packages overseas, only letters or cards.

 Click HERE for the itinerary of your participants’ trip.
 (COMING SOON)

 Though it is generally available, we cannot guarantee that email will be possible.
 Many third-world countries experience frequent issues with their communications systems and China often filters incoming and outgoing mail.

 Some teams may have access to telephones, while others may not.
 And, even if available, phone calls may not be the best method of communication.
 If they are available you will need to purchase a phone calling card.
 You can Google “international phone card” for available providers.
-(Phone cards will not work in Nepal, Sierra Leone, or Uganda).
+(Phone cards will not work in Nepal or Sierra Leone).
 Note: Phone cards work well while traveling in the US in place of cell phones to call from airports.